Alternative Data Practices in China

 Keywords: China, data culture, citizen participation, open data, data journalism, data visualization

 A couple of years ago, I delivered a presentation introducing data journalism in China at the Google News Summit, organized by Google News Lab.
 It was a beautiful winter day in the heart of Silicon Valley, and the audience comprised a packed room of a hundred or so senior media professionals, mainly from Western countries.
 I started by asking them to raise their hands if they think, firstly, that there is no good data in China, and secondly, that there is no real journalism in China.
 Both questions got quite some hands up, along with some laughter.

 These are two common beliefs, if not biases, that I encounter often when I attend or speak at international journalism conferences.
 From my observations over the past six years, far from there being no data, in fact a vast quantity of data is generated every day in China, and of rapidly improving quality and broader societal relevance.
 Instead of no “real” journalism being done, there are many journalists producing important stories every day, although not all of them are ultimately published.

 Issue-driven Data Creation

-In the wake of the seriousness of air pollution and lack of official data of PM2.5, a nationwide campaign started in November 2011 called I test the air for the motherland, advocating for every citizen to contribute to monitoring air quality and publishing results to social media platforms.2 The campaign was initiated by an environmental non-profit, with testing equipment crowd-funded from citizens, and they also provided training to interested volunteers.
-The movement was widely spread after a few online influencers joined forces, including Pan Shiyi, a well-known business leader, who then had more than 7 million followers on Sina Weibo, one of China’s most widely used social media platforms.3
+Given the severity of air pollution and the lack of official data on PM2.5, a nationwide campaign started in November 2011 called “I test the air for the motherland.”
+The campaign advocated for every citizen to contribute to monitoring air quality and to publish the results on social media platforms.2 The campaign was initiated by an environmental non-profit.
+The testing equipment was crowd-funded by citizens, and the non-profit organization provided training to interested volunteers.
+This mobilization gained broader momentum after a few online influencers joined forces, including Pan Shiyi, a well-known business leader, who then had more than 7 million followers on Sina Weibo, one of China’s most widely used social media platforms (Page, 2011).